-Automatic dimming interior rear view mirror
+Automatic dimming interior rear view mirror (if equipped)

-Your vehicle is equipped with an interior rear view mirror which has an auto-dimming function.
+Your vehicle may be equipped with an interior rear view mirror that has an auto-dimming function.
 The electronic day/night mirror will change from the normal (high reflective) state to the non-glare (darkened) state when bright lights (glare) reach the mirror.
 When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.